kailash-manasarovar/statement/docs/timeline/2025/february.md

 SUPPLEMENTARY
 If you wanted my opinion, you probably don't, it looks like HS/SS started a sexploitation epidemic in Denia and joined forced with the Spanish criminals who had been targeting women in this way for decades, esp ex pats with money or property for inheriting.
-I was targeted by one such honey-trapper who's real name I don't know but he was able to get a temporary job at the conservatory under a false name foe the sole purpose or making me "fall in love" with him via drugging and manipulation online and offline.
-This quy even (qualified for) got a pension during those few months he was there.
+I was targeted by one such honey-trapper who's real name I don't know but he was able to get a temporary job at the conservatory under a false name for the sole purpose or making me "fall in love" with him via drugging and manipulation online and offline.
+This guy even (qualified for) got a pension during those few months he was there.
 I believe HS/SS took all this honey-trapping to another level and likely have incriminating footage of many important people in the area.
-They are clearly closely connected to international porn + prostitution gangs too and I was unformed that they even target kids online.
+They are clearly closely connected to international porn + prostitution gangs too and I was informed that they even target kids online.
 Anyway.
-It Denia ever becomes safe again I'll
+If Denia ever becomes safe again I'll

 ##### Page 4 supplementary backside

 return in an eye-blink as it was the perfect place to live wak for me, I loved it, I loved the people, I loved everything about it
 I had no idea how much evil lurked in the town & I still cant believe teachers and friends were persuaded and justified treating me worse than you can imagine.
 It still doesn't make sense to me.
-I pray they tend peace.
+I pray they find peace.
 Thank you again
-P
 Ps.
 The guy (honey-trapper's) name might be Paco Sendra.
 Whoever he is, the whole town knows him!!
-And will know his real name toe.
+And will know his real name too.
 He has a twin brother.

 ### I take the letter in person to the embassy